Blind horses of Flurry's Hope bring solace to combat veterans

 Kennedy, 72, places one hand at the base of the Palomino’s neck, the other firm against its side.
 He closes his eyes and weathers stiff winds in the pasture for two still and silent minutes.

-Horses, by virtue of millions of years of evolutionary wisdom accrued toward survival, have an uncanny power and real generosity of spirit when it comes to accepting people as exactly who they are.
+Horses have an uncanny power and real generosity of spirit when it comes to accepting people as they are.

 “When you come out here to the gate, you are a horse,’’ Kennedy says by the red barn along Lowe Road.
 “You learn how to exist in their world.
 I don’t correct them for nothing.
 Out here, they’re the bosses,’’ Kennedy said, enjoying an unsolicited hug from an older thoroughbred named “Flash.’’